 A cross between meditation, ASMR and mindfulness, this app is perfect to help you settle into your body before bed.
 Headspace is uses science-backed meditation and mindfulness tools, to help create life-changing habits to support your mental health.
 The app is proven to reduce stress by 14% in just 10 days.
 They help you to create the conditions for a more restful night’s sleep with sleepcasts, music, and other unique audio experiences.
 Plus, there are multiple other benefits to Headspace, including help with focus, movement and waking up.
 This is a subscription service app, but if you already pay for Spotify, you can get both for a reduced price.

 This app is self-described as ‘the world’s most advanced sleep and power nap system to fall asleep fast, stay asleep, and wake up feeling refreshed.’

 Escape into nature with the Portal app.
 I have saved my favourite app for last.
-Portal is a white noise app, featuring sounds taken from different places – it’s a portal to different parts of the world.
+Portal is a white noise app.
+Featuring sounds taken from different places – it’s a portal to different parts of the world.
 If you struggle to sleep in silence, this app will play soothing nature sounds.
 The best feature for me, other than the wide variety of sounds available on the app, is they can be played simultaneously with other sound apps on your phone.
 This means you can have soothing classical music playing from Spotify while you listen to, for example, the sounds of a Scottish loch.
-We’re now spending over 90% of our time indoors, but the people at Portal believe that shouldn’t mean that we miss out on the benefits of nature.
+We’re now spending over 90% of our time indoors.
+The people at Portal believe that shouldn’t mean that we miss out on the benefits of nature.